Are you deliberating between Eyebrow Tattooing Vs Microblading?

 The good news is that neither eyebrow tattooing nor microblading has to be a painful procedure, especially with the right numbing cream used before beginning.
 However, microblading is often more painful, especially since the tattoos are placed in a very sensitive area on your face.
 On the other hand, eyebrow tattooing is gentler and involves much less discomfort compared to getting a tattoo.
 Most clients who opt for microblading describe the feeling of having the procedure done as similar to having your eyebrows threaded or tweezed.

-While both eyebrow tattooing and microblading have a range of unique benefits, the best option for you will depend on your natural brows and the type of results you’re hoping for.
+When considering eyebrow tattooing vs microblading, both procedures have a range of unique benefits.
+The best option for you will depend on your natural brows and the type of results you’re hoping for.
 Tattooing might be an ideal option for you if you’re looking for a certain shape of brow to last a long time, while microblading is best for people who want the appearance of fuller, natural brows for up to a year.